 If your pension provider is making the transfer process difficult, make it clear that you’re making an informed decision and you’ve checked out your new pension provider fully.

 Complete any transfer forms promptly, as some providers will only give you a limited time to do so, and follow up with a phone call if you don’t hear anything.

-And if you’re in the process of moving your pensions to PensionBee and your current provider has sent you a transfer form that you’re struggling to decipher, we can help translate the form into Plain English.
-We’ve already tackled the lingo of Aviva and Standard Life, but we’ll be happy to help if you’re with another provider - just drop your BeeKeeper a note.
+And if you’re in the process of moving your pensions to PensionBee and your current provider has sent you a transfer form that you’re struggling to decipher, we can help translate the form into Plain English - just drop your BeeKeeper a note.

 For more information about pension transfers - including the types of pensions that usually shouldn’t be moved - check out our Pensions Explained page on transferring pensions.

 With all investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.